MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-desktop-cosa-apn-database-submission.md

 Use the following link to download the latest APN update spreadsheet: <https://go.microsoft.com/fwlink/p/?linkid=851213>

-For more info about the settings in the APN update spreadsheet, see [Desktop COSA/APN database settings](desktop-cosa-apn-database-settings.md).
+For more info about the settings in the APN update spreadsheet, see [Desktop COSA database settings](desktop-cosa-database-settings.md).

 ## Considerations when completing the spreadsheet